Master Up

 Requirements vary by program, and admission decisions are made by the faculty committee in the academic departments.
 In general, faculty are looking for a cumulative 3.0 or higher GPA, with a strong background in related course work.
 In the programs that require a portfolio, the work submitted in the portfolio plays a significant role in the decision process.

-Yes, you may enroll as a full- or part-time student.
+Yes, if your admit program offers part-time study, you may enroll as a full- or part-time student.

-Eligible individuals who apply for the Master Up NY scholarship, and are admitted to a qualifying on-campus graduate program, will automatically be awarded a scholarship covering a minimum of 30% of their tuition.
-The scholarship will be pre-credited to your account, and will pay to the account shortly after the Add/Drop period of each semester, based on scholarship percentage of the number of credits you are registered for at that time.
+Eligible individuals who are admitted to a qualifying on-campus graduate program will automatically be awarded a scholarship covering a minimum of 30% of their tuition.
+The scholarship will be pre-credited to your account and will pay to the account shortly after the Add/Drop period of each semester.
+The value of your scholarship will be based on the number of credits you are registered for at the end of the Add/Drop period.

 Yes, as long as you are admitted to a qualifying graduate degree program and remain in good academic standing, you will continue to receive the scholarship.
 You must be enrolled in courses/credits that are applicable to your degree.

-Students who meet the program criteria and are admitted to qualifying master’s degree programs will receive the scholarship.
-The scholarship is not available for RIT online programs including Architecture Online, Ph.D. programs, accelerated dual degree programs (commonly referred to as BS/MS programs), advanced certificates, edX or RITx courses or MicroMasters, or executive education programs (Executive MBA, Online Executive MBA, Product Development MS, or Manufacturing Leadership MS).
+The scholarship is not available for Ph.D. programs, accelerated dual degree programs (commonly referred to as BS/MS programs), advanced certificates, edX or RITx courses or MicroMasters, or executive education programs (Executive MBA, Online Executive MBA, Product Development MS, or Manufacturing Leadership MS).

 Some ways that graduate students cover the remaining cost of tuition, as well as living expenses, are as follows: